sergiocorreia/ppmlhdfe/README.md

 ## Recent updates

+- **Version 2.3 27jun2021:** minor changes due to reghdfe's v6 update.
+Currently, ppmlhdfe is still using the code from reghdfe v5, which the new version ships with.
+A port is planned at some point in the future, but because some Mata functions changed their behavior, this needs to be done carefully.
 - **Version 2.2 02aug2019:** major speedups due to improved IRLS acceleration (see [page 7 of the paper](https://arxiv.org/pdf/1903.01690.pdf)) and due to faster separation checks.
 - **Version 2.1 04apr2019:** added experimental [step-halving](https://journal.r-project.org/archive/2011/RJ-2011-012/index.html).
 Not as useful for Poisson models as with other GLMs, so it's turned off by default.
 You can enable it by including the option `use_step_halving(1)`.
 Other options you can set are `step_halving_memory(0.9)` and `max_step_halving(2)` (default values in parenthesis).